jaesparza/Loop-controller/Software/tunerControllerGen1/README.md

 * Capacitor position is stored in EEPROM and therefore is persistent accross reboots.
 * The firmare is easily portable to other architectures by changing the hw dependand class implementations (`Input.cpp`, `StepperMotor.cpp`, `UI.cpp` and `EepromAccess.h`).

-Features to be implemented:
-* Calibration mode
-* Investigate: stepper driver modification to ground ROSC pin?

 ## Operation

 * Select speed by toggling the speed switch between SLOW or FAST.